truenas/documentation/static/includes/BasicReplicationProcess.md

 Remote replication requires setting up an [SSH connection]({{< relref "AddSSHConnectionKeyPair.md" >}}) in TrueNAS before creating a remote replication task.

-Verify the SSH service settings to make sure you have **Root with Password**, **Log in as Admin with Password**, and **Allow Password Authentication** selected to enable these capabilities.
+Verify the SSH service settings to ensure you have **Root with Password**, **Log in as Admin with Password**, and **Allow Password Authentication** selected to enable these capabilities.
-Incorrect SSH service settings can impact the admin user ability to establish an SSH session during replication, and require you to obtain and paste a public SSH key into the admin user settings.
+Incorrect SSH service settings can impact the admin user ability to establish an SSH session during replication and require you to obtain and paste a public SSH key into the admin user settings.

-Replication tasks typically require a [periodic snapshot task]({{< relref "PeriodicSnapshotTasksSCALE.md" >}}) is configured and active.
+Replication tasks typically require a configured and active [periodic snapshot task]({{< relref "PeriodicSnapshotTasksSCALE.md" >}}).

 ### Typical Replication Configuration Process